jonabc/octobud/README.md

 When you first launch Octobud, you'll be guided through setup:

 1. **Connect GitHub** - You'll be prompted to connect your GitHub account.
 OAuth is the preferred method (recommended), or you can use a Personal Access Token as an alternative.
-Both require `notifications` and `repo` scopes.
+Both require `repo`, `notifications`, and `discussions` (read) scopes.
 You can update your authentication method later in Settings → Account.

 2. **Configure Initial Sync** - Next, you'll be prompted to configure how far back to sync notifications.
 Start small (30 days) - you can always [sync more later](docs/start-here.md#syncing-more-later).